5 no, 7 Tips to using Fixer with Film

 Fixing?
 Surely there's nothing to it right?
 I mean, you just dump the film or paper into the fixer after stop bath, swish it around for a couple of minutes and wash right?
 Well my friend, you couldn't be more wrong.

-And another thing, never use a fixer that has processed film for subsequent paper processing.
+Tip 2: Never use a fixer that has processed film for subsequent paper processing.
 The silver by-products from fixing film will adversely effect your paper.